se-edu/learningresources/contents/testing/integration-testing.md

 - **Automate your tests (optional)**<br>
 As far as possible, automate all your tests, especially when you use the incremental approach since regression testing is important each time you integrate a new unit, and manual regression testing can be inefficient.
 You can find a list of most commonly used [automation tools](https://medium.com/@briananderson2209/best-automation-testing-tools-for-2018-top-10-reviews-8a4a19f664d2) for integration testing.
+[This article](https://techbeacon.com/devops/6-best-practices-integration-testing-continuous-integration) provides more useful tips for CI projects.

-:fas-info-circle: [This article](https://techbeacon.com/devops/6-best-practices-integration-testing-continuous-integration) provides more useful tips for CI projects.
+:fas-info-circle: The article [Dos and donts of integration testing](https://www.fogbugz.com/blog/9-integration-testing-dos-and-donts/) has further advices on specific details to take note when writing your own integration test.

-## Tools to get started with integration testing
+## Tools used for Integration Testing

 Generally integration test can be implemented based on your existing unit testing tools.
 However, if you do not have an existing testing tool in place, here are some useful tools that you can consider for your integration testing: